getcord/cord-openai-chatbot/README.md

    You can find them [here](https://console.cord.com/) or [sign up](https://console.cord.com/signup) to get them.\
    \
    **openAI credentials**\
+   You can find them [here](https://platform.openai.com/account/api-keys) or sign up to get them.\

+   **email address**\
-   You can find them [here](https://platform.openai.com/account/api-keys) or sign up to get them, and an **email address** we will store for the user who is taking to the chat bot (you will received notifications).
+   We will store for the user who is taking to the chat bot (you will received notifications).

 6. Run `npm run dev` and your server should be started!